fredlef/comfyui_projects/README.md

 - **fsl_save_and_strip_alpha**
   Strips alpha channel from RGBA image.  (not currently used)
 - **FSLGeminiGenerateImageV6.py**
   Allows for the use of Gemini API's to create image.
 This node also provide for whether or not the preceding image is used for iterative generation.
+The dimension fields are just to support Metadata.
+They do not effect the image.
 - **fsl_image_memory.py**
   Provides 4 nodes.
 Image Memory Store and Image Memory Recall stores an image to the key entered in the 'key' field.
 Image memory recall recalls the image for subsequent use.
 Image Memory Clear is used to delete the stored image based on the entered key.
 Image Memory Clear All clears all keys that have been entered.
 - **fsl_prompt_compose.py**